CONSTITUTION OF THE LEGALTECH ASSOCIATION (UKLTA)

 - Legal Technology Education in sessions delivered by members for legal professionals in order to help them better assess new technologies and how they fit with the delivery of legal services.

 - Engaging with the University sector in particular the law schools and taking advantage of any research competence and funding

 UKLTA is a membership body funded by the fees of its members (individual, Company and Associate) and associated activities such as sponsored events.
-Leadership and Governance is provided by an Executive Committee of Directors elected by the Membership (including the Chair).
-The Directors are also Directors of the Company and form the Board of the Company.
-UKLTA also has a Members Board for representing the interests of the diverse membership base to the UKLTA Executive Committee.
+Leadership and Governance is provided by an Executive Committee of Directors (hereafter referred to as the Executive Board) elected by the Membership (including the Chair).
+Members of the Executive Board are also Directors of the Company and form the Board of the Company.
+UKLTA also has a Members Board for representing the interests of the diverse membership base to the UKLTA Executive Board.

 UKLTA has three categories of membership – Individual, Company and Associate for each of which an annual membership fee is levied as per the current fee schedule.

-Individual membership is available to any party that has a legitimate interest in the mission of UKLTA and includes students.
+Individual membership is available to any party that is not part of a Company and has a legitimate interest in the mission of UKLTA and includes students.
 Individual members have the same voting rights as Company members.

 Company Membership is available to technology companies, consultancies, “in house” teams and other companies that have a legitimate interest in delivering the mission of UKLTA.
 Company members have the same voting rights as Individual Members, and University Law Departments are treated as company members with respect to voting rights.

-Associate Membership is available to third sector organisations with an interest in the mission of UKLTA such as legal services regulators, professional bodies, trade bodies, charities, Government Departments or training institutions.
-Such associate members will not have any voting rights but will have access to all events save any executive Committee or Board Meetings.
+Associate Membership is available to third sector organisations with an interest in the mission of UKLTA such as legal services regulators, professional bodies, trade bodies, charities, Government Departments, or training institutions.
+Such associate members will not have any voting rights but will have access to all events save any Executive or Member Board Meetings.

 Equality and Diversity